LeonardoTheMutant/SRB2-Murder-Mystery/SRC/Readme.txt

   LexTheGamer95 ----- Ambassador of North America
-  lamon ------------- Ambassador of the United Kingdom Piksqu ------------ former mapper, former French translator King Jonas -------- Ambassador of Brazil, former Portugesse translator ToeiSamurai ------- former coder
+  lamon ------------- Ambassador of the United Kingdom Piksqu ------------ former mapper, former French translator King Jonas -------- Ambassador of Brazil, former Portuguese translator ToeiSamurai ------- former coder
   Jisk -------------- former coder and every player who played the BETA versions on our servers hosted by Ambassadors